EventRegistry/event-registry-python/README.md

     pip install eventregistry

 and the package should be installed.
-Alternatively, you can also clone the package from the GitHub repository at https://github.com/EventRegistry/event-registry-python.
+Alternatively, you can also clone the package from the [GitHub repository](https://github.com/EventRegistry/event-registry-python).
 After cloning it, open the command line and run:

     python setup.py install